 For instance, suppose in the example above that Amy and Jordan’s divorce agreement calls for them to share parenting time relatively equally.
 On the days that Amy is scheduled to care for their son, Jordan should feel free to do what he wishes and not make himself available to care for the child.
 Similarly, when Jordan has the child, Amy should be able to do as she pleases.
 This type of arrangement will help children get used to the regular parenting plan after their parents no longer live together.

 Planning for Divorce

 If your marriage is heading for divorce, start planning ahead now to facilitate living separately from your spouse.
-At Ashby Law, our attorneys can review your situation and advise you about the potential costs and expenses of your divorce so that you can make an informed decision about your future.
+At Pacific Northwest Family Law, our attorneys can review your situation and advise you about the potential costs and expenses of your divorce so that you can make an informed decision about your future.
 To schedule your consultation, contact our office today by calling 509-572-3700.